 If you have specific requests or needs related to how the district contacts you, please contact your child's principal.
-[See Safety on page 81 for information regarding contact with parents during an emergency.]
+[See Safety for information regarding contact with parents during an emergency.]

-Complaints and Concerns (All Grade Levels)
+Complaints and Concerns

 Usually student or parent complaints or concerns can be addressed informally by a phone call or a conference with the teacher or principal.